Jamtown-Fall-25/Documentation/AutomatedOutreachDocumentation.md

 3. **Implement automated outreach infrastructure** that enables direct, personalized communication with target artists via Instagram Direct Messages.
 4. **Generate a validated, segmented artist database** that feeds directly into the Jamtown platform and AI matching engine, with artists pre-qualified by geography and audience size.

-### Key Performance Indicators (KPIs)

-The success of this workstream will be measured by the following metrics:

-- **Response Rate (%)**: Percentage of artists who respond to initial outreach messages.
-- **Sign-Up Conversion Rate (%)**: Percentage of respondents who complete the artist profile signup and join the Jamtown talent community.
-- **Database Entries Per Week**: Number of new, validated artist profiles added to the Jamtown database per week.
-- **Data Quality Score**: Percentage of artist records with complete information (bio, causes, contact info, social links) ready for AI processing.
-- **Geographic Coverage**: Number of qualified artists by state/region to ensure national representation.

 ---

 ## 2. Process & Methodology